IBM/iot-cloud-ai-tutorial/tutorial/1-SETUP.md

 ## Install Android apps

-In this section you will install the [IoTool](https://iotool.io/) app and its extensions on your Android phone.
+In this section, you will install the [IoTool](https://iotool.io/) app and its extensions on your Android phone.
 This app will read the sensor measurements and send them to IBM Cloud using the [MQTT](https://en.wikipedia.org/wiki/MQTT) protocol.

 1. On your Android phone, open the **Play Store** app, search for **"IoTool"** and install the following apps:
     * [IoTool - Internet of Things (IoT) sensor platform](https://play.google.com/store/apps/details?id=io.senlab.iotoolapp)